 Shifting focus to short-haul opportunities and interchange solutions

-For moves of more than 1,500 miles on a single railroad, using existing terminals and domestic equipment (53-foot containers and trailers), rail already accounts for 39% of the US addressable long-haul intermodal market.
+For moves of more than 1,500 miles on the railroads, using existing terminals and domestic equipment (53-foot containers and trailers), rail already accounts for 39% of the US addressable long-haul intermodal market.
 Long-haul is the segment where rail intermodal is most competitive, and while there will continue to be long-haul opportunities, there is not enough addressable volume left to deliver a step-change in railroad growth.
 (The majority of what goes by truck over 1,500 miles today either requires faster transit times than intermodal offers or would be highly complex to serve).

 As shown in Exhibit 1, nearly 31 million truckloads move today in lanes under 1,500 miles that could potentially be shifted to single-line rail intermodal.
 A further 7.6 million truckloads could be converted to rail intermodal if the industry can solve today’s interchange service gap.